Sid Eudy: World Wrestling Federation (1991–1992)

-Return to WCW (1993)
+World Championship Wrestling (1993)

-On May 23, 1993, Eudy, now back under the Sid Vicious ring name, returned to WCW as a mystery competitor of Col. Robert Parker against Van Hammer at Slamboree.
+On May 23, 1993, Eudy, now back under the "Sid Vicious" ring name, returned to WCW as a mystery competitor of Colonel Robert Parker against Van Hammer at Slamboree '93: A Legends' Reunion.
 That summer, he teamed with Big Van Vader and reignited his feud with Sting.
-On September 19 at Fall Brawl, Sting's team (Sting, Davey Boy Smith, Dustin Rhodes, and The Shockmaster) defeated Sid's team (Sid, Vader, and Harlem Heat) in a WarGames match.
+On September 19 at Fall Brawl '93: War Games, Sting's team (Sting, Davey Boy Smith, Dustin Rhodes, and The Shockmaster) defeated Sid's team (Sid, Vader, and Harlem Heat) in a WarGames match.
 At Halloween Havoc on October 24, Sid faced Sting but was defeated via a roll-up.

-After this, Sid turned face and was scheduled to challenge then WCW World Heavyweight Champion Vader at Starrcade and win the title.
+After this, Sid turned face and was scheduled to challenge then WCW World Heavyweight Champion Vader at Starrcade '93: 10th Anniversary and win the title.
 However, Sid's WCW contract was terminated following an altercation with Marty Lunde, better known as Arn Anderson, during an October 1993 tour of Europe.
 According to Sid, the argument started at a hotel bar following a house show in Blackburn, England, after Eudy made disparaging remarks about Ric Flair, one of Lunde's closest friends.
 Eudy and Lunde began an argument, which led to Lunde throwing beer in Sid's face and threatening him with a broken glass mug.

-Everyone was sent to their rooms by security, but an enraged Eudy came to Lunde's room and attacked him with a broken off chair leg, leading to Lunde's retaliation with a pair of scissors.
+Everyone was sent to their rooms by security, but an enraged Eudy came to Lunde's room and attacked him with a broken-off chair leg, leading to Lunde's retaliation with a pair of scissors.
 Eudy received four stab wounds and Anderson received 20, losing a pint and a half of blood in the process.
 The fight was broken up by fellow wrestler 2 Cold Scorpio, who was credited with saving Lunde's life.
-Neither man pressed charges against the other, and British police declined to do so since both men would soon be leaving the country.
-Both men would eventually make full recoveries.
+The British Crown Prosecution Service declined to press charges against either man since both men would soon be leaving the country.
+Both men eventually made full recoveries.